-In designing the central Strengthscope® model, the design team at Strengths Partnership drew on a wide range of research produced in the fields of personality, ability, positive psychology and strengths.
-We drilled down to identify the essence of strengths at work; finally selecting 24 strengths which we felt best captured performance-critical strengths in the workplace.
+In designing the central Strengthscope® model, the design team drew on a wide range of research in the fields of personality, ability, positive psychology and They drilled down to identify the essence of strengths at work; finally selecting 24 strengths which we felt best captured performance-critical strengths in the workplace.

 These strengths are broken down into four ‘clusters’ of strengths, as follows: